canonical/cloud-init/doc/rtd/topics/configuration.rst

 Network Configuration
 =====================
 Network configuration happens independently from other cloud-init configuration.
-It is sourced from the cloud provided metadata servce and is not user editable.
+It is sourced from the cloud provided metadata service and is not user editable.
 If you need to change your network configuration, your options are: